-Donald joined The Raben Group in 2009, after a variety of nonprofit and private sector experiences.
+Donald joined Raben in 2009, after a variety of nonprofit and private sector experiences.
 At Raben, he has worked with some of the nation’s largest nonprofit organizations, coalitions, foundations, and corporations to help them communicate about homelessness, education, childhood obesity, voting rights, immigration, healthcare, racial equality, LGBT equality, and more.

 A sample of past and current engagements include the TIAA Institute; Mexican American Legal Defense and Educational Fund; the Robert Wood Johnson Foundation; Independent Sector; Rockefeller Foundation; Kaitz Foundation; Documentary filmmaker, Roger Ross Williams; Writer and scholar, Elizabeth Alexander; the Human Rights Campaign; and the Williams Institute.